 Forest Unlimited advocates for daylighting (bringing to the surface) major creeks that have been confined underground in large pipes.
 We want them to live again with a riparian forest, life-giving daylight and oxygen where citizens can see, appreciate, enjoy and protect them.
 Where possible we want bicycle trails along them.

-Our first such project is the Free Calder Creek Campaign in the City of Sebastopol.
-Calder Creek flows through Ives Park into an underground culvert beneath two parking lots and the two branches of Highway 116: Petaluma Avenue and Main Street.
+Calder Creek flows through Ives Park in Sebastopol CA into an underground culvert beneath two parking lots and the two branches of Highway 116: Petaluma Avenue and Main Street.
 The culvert empties into a channel feeding the Laguna de Santa Rosa adjacent to the Joe Rodota multi-use trail.

 If you would like to help with this project, contact Rick Coates at firstname.lastname@example.org.